jonathantopf/Mayaseed/_posts/2013-12-10-appleseed_Scene_files.md

 The output element contains info on the output format of your render, things like color space, resolution etc.

-`<configuratinos>`
+`<configurations>`

-Thie configurations elememnt contains the main parameters that affect how the renderer peforms; sample count, lighting engine etc.
+The configurations element contains the main parameters that affect how the renderer performs; sample count, lighting engine etc.

-You can find a mucn more detailed overview of the appleseed scene file structure on the [appleseedhq site](http://appleseedhq.net/).
+You can find a much more detailed overview of the appleseed scene file structure on the [appleseedhq site](http://appleseedhq.net/).